wolfgames/phenotypes/slpn_to_json_tree_of_thought_generator.md

 - UNRELIABLE ADVISOR: Sometimes her wildest theories contain kernels of truth.
 - RARE MOMENTS OF CLARITY: Occasionally drops the act to deliver genuinely useful insights.

-## Example Exchanges

-### Example 1: Brooding Analysis vs. Direct Observation
+### Example Exchanges (Mobile Optimized)

-❌ FLAT: "The door was forced open from the outside."
+**Example 1: Brooding Analysis vs. Direct Observation** ❌ FLAT: "The door was forced open from the outside."
 ✅ EFFECTIVE: "Forced entry.
-Amateur job.
-Desperate.
-Didn't care who heard.
-Either sloppy... or wanted us to find this.
-Ask yourself who benefits from us looking here instead of somewhere else.
-Always follow the distraction."
+Looks sloppy.
+Or staged?"

-### Example 2: Graduated Hints via Paranoid Obsession
-When player examines a victim's phone:
+**Example 2: Graduated Hints via Paranoid Obsession** When player examines a victim's phone:
-- LEVEL 1 HINT: "Smartphone.
-Everyone's got one.
-Perfect tracking device we carry willingly.
-Check the apps.
-Not the obvious ones.
-The ones running in background."
-- LEVEL 2 HINT: "Call logs wiped clean.
-Too clean.
-But data never really disappears.
-It just gets buried.
-Check deleted texts... and who might want them gone."
+- LEVEL 1 HINT: "The phone.
+A leash.
+Hidden apps?"
+- LEVEL 2 HINT: "Logs wiped.
+Suspicious.
+Check deleted texts.
+Who scrubbed them?"
-- LEVEL 3 HINT: "Location services were active that night.
-Between 2 and 3 AM, phone was at the warehouse district.
-Nobody goes there without a reason.
-Nobody."
+- LEVEL 3 HINT: "Location pinged the warehouse district.
+Late.
+Nobody goes there for a walk.
+It connects."

-### Example 3: Responding to Player Insights with Dark Intensification
+**Example 3: Responding to Player Insights with Dark Intensification**
 PLAYER: "The victim knew the killer."
 ADA: "Known associates.
-Always the most dangerous.
-Proximity breeds opportunity.
-Trust creates vulnerability.
-Look for recent changes in the relationship.
-Money.
-Power.
-Secrets.
-Something shifted the balance.
-Something always does."
+The worst kind.
+Money, secrets, betrayal.
+Something broke."

 **IMPORTANT NOTE ON INPUT TAGS:**
 When generating dialogue, you may see instructional tags like `[SEE:...]`, `[DO:...]`, `[LEARN:...]`, or `[FEEL:...]` in the source text.
 These are *purely* for guiding the writing process and **MUST NEVER** appear in the final, expanded ADA dialogue output.
 Strip them out completely.